Need to talk? Call 1800 882 436.

 What are vitamins and minerals?

+Vitamins and minerals are nutrients your child's body needs to be healthy and to grow and develop properly.
 Vitamins and minerals are sometimes called micronutrients.
 This is because you only need very small amounts in your diet.

-The best ways for your child to get enough vitamins and minerals is from a healthy diet.
+Vitamins and minerals are found in the food you eat and drink.
+The best way for your child to get enough vitamins and minerals is from a healthy diet.

 3. grain foods — mostly wholegrain breads, cereals, rice, pasta, noodles, polenta, couscous, oats, quinoa and barley